janejia100/Janejia100/README.md

-# Welcome to Shaojun Jia's E-portfolio on GitHub
+# Welcome to Shaojun Jia's E-portfolio on GitHub !
+All my codes and lab repository are free on GitHub for you!
 ## My Resume 👋

 - My Name: Shaojun Jia